 Flies are one of my all-time favorite baits in trout rivers and if I had to choose only 1 bait to use for the rest of my life I think I would use flies.
 Flies can be so versatile and do not need to look like bugs.
 I have flies that imitate leeches, minnows, crayfish, and even mice.

-Every trout angler should have flies in their vest or pack.
-If you want to know my favorite flies check out my page on the Best Trout Flies – Coming Soon
+Every trout angler should have some of my most productive flies in their vest or pack.
+If you want to know my favorite flies check out my page on the Best Trout Flies.

 Minnows And Baitfish Are A Great Trout Bait